-The Welsh Local Government Association (WLGA) Guide for Councillors provides helpful guidance and advice about issues to consider when using social media.
-The WLGA guidance helpfully refers to The Ombudsman's Code of Conduct offers an overview and important detail to consider when dealing with complex casework matters.
+The Welsh Local Government Association (WLGA) Social Media: A Guide for Councillors provides helpful guidance and advice about issues to consider when using social media.
+The WLGA guidance helpfully refers to the Code of Conduct and offers an overview and important detail to consider when dealing with complex casework matters.

-The Ombudsman's Code of Conduct guidance applies to Elected Members when conducting the business of your authority, acting, claiming to act or give the impression you are acting in your official capacity as a member or representative of your authority.
-The Code also applies if you conduct yourself in a manner which could reasonably be regarded as bringing your office or your authority into disrepute.
+The Code of Conduct applies to Elected Members when conducting the business of your authority, acting, claiming to act or giving the impression you are acting in your official capacity as a member or representative of your authority.
+The Code also applies even when you are not acting in your capacity as a Member if you conduct yourself in a manner which could reasonably be regarded as bringing your office or your authority into disrepute.